ethicalhackingplayground/Zin/README.md

 ### Features

+- Inject multiple payloads into all parameters
-- Injects Payloads into all parameters
+- Inject single Payload into all parameters
 - Saves responses into output folder
 - Displays Status Code & Response Length
 - Can grep for patterns in the response